 The skills that constitute a domain may range from simple to complex in nature.
 A scheme of classification (taxonomy) helps arrange the skills in a hierarchical manner.
 Each domain of human learning has its own hierarchy of skills.
-Simple skills are at a lower level and complex skills at a higher level of the hierarchy.
-The skills at the lower level of the hierarchy are a pre-requisite to develop a skill at a higher level.
+Simple skills are at a lower level and complex skills are at a higher level of the hierarchy.
+The skills at the lower level of the hierarchy are a prerequisite to developing skills at a higher level.
 The figure-2 presented here depicts the hierarchy of skills in the cognitive domain.
 This taxonomy (a hierarchical classification) of human skills was developed in 1956 by Prof. Benjamin S. Bloom, who was the Associate Director of the Board of Examinations at the University of Chicago.
 The taxonomy is a result of his work at understanding how educators evaluate a student’s performance at examinations.

 Prof. Bloom discovered that the objective of an academic exercise (lesson, examination, etc) was a matter of subjective inference amongst educators and teachers.
 This led to a variation in the outcomes that learners achieved by the end of an academic exercise.
-Thus, Prof. Bloom along with his graduate students set upon the task of developing a framework which could standardize the objectives of academic exercises.
+Thus, Prof. Bloom along with his graduate students set upon the task of developing a framework that could standardize the objectives of academic exercises.
 This framework also established uniformity and standardization in terms of learning outcomes that are expected to be achieved by the end of an academic exercise.
-In addition, it also helped academics avoid making redundant efforts which lead to same academic outcomes ultimately.
+In addition, it also helped academics avoid making redundant efforts which lead to the same academic outcomes ultimately.

 Formal education today, however, has developed more around the process of thinking rather than the processes of emotions or actions.
 It is thus the cognitive domain in Bloom’s taxonomy that has been very widely adopted in formal education.
 The taxonomy of cognitive skills was detailed in 1956, that of affective skills in 1964, and psychomotor skills, in the 1970s.

-The Revised Bloom’s Taxonomy
+Advanced Bloom’s Taxonomy

 The articles: Bloom’s Taxonomy at Vanderbilt Universitywebsite and Three Domains of Learning-Cognitive, Affective, Psychomotor at The Second Principle webpage provide a detailed comparison of the Original and Revised Bloom’s Taxonomy.

-The discussion: What is the importance of Bloom’s Taxonomy for the assessment and the strategies of the Cognitive Learning? at reserachgate.net.
+The discussion: What is the importance of Bloom’s Taxonomy for the assessment and the strategies of Cognitive Learning? at reserachgate.net.